Tuesday, 7 November 2023

 I would miss all the fun and joy we have together.

-I would miss those hours late at night helping each other overcome as a woman.
+I would miss those hours late at night,, helping each other overcome aswomenn.

-I knew like a lot of the new girls we were now set on the same path of finding a husband and becoming a mother.
+I knew, like many of the new girls, that we were now set on the same path: finding a husband and becoming a mother.

 No comments: